sekwiatkowski/awesome-ai-services/README.md

 ### Amazon Comprehend
 [Overview](https://aws.amazon.com/comprehend/features#Sentiment_Analysis)

+- To what extent does the document express an overal positive, negative, neutral or mixed sentiment?

 ### Google Cloud Natural Language
 [Overview](https://cloud.google.com/natural-language/docs/analyzing-sentiment)

+- To what extent does the document express an overal positive, negative, neutral or mixed sentiment?

 ### Microsoft Cognitive Services Text Analytics
 [Overview](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis)

+- To what extent does the document express an overal positive, negative or neutral sentiment?

 ### IBM Watson Natural Understanding
 [Overview](https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/#sentiment)

+- To what extent does the document express an overal positive, negative or neutral sentiment?

 # Vision